Counterfactually Fair Conformal Prediction: EXPERIMENTS

 \paragraph{Evaluation metrics.} For each dataset and method, we report the following metrics---$\uparrow$ and $\downarrow$ indicate that a larger and smaller value is desirable, respectively: (i) \textbf{MSE ($\downarrow$)/Accuracy ($\uparrow$)}: the mean squared error for regression and accuracy for classification on the test set; (ii) \textbf{Total Effect(TE) ($\downarrow$)}: measures the counterfactual fairness of the base predictor $\hat{f}$, for each test point, we compute the change in the model's output when $A$ is counterfactually flipped, and then average over the test set; (iii) \textbf{Coverage}: the empirical coverage of the prediction sets on the test set, $\frac{1}{|\mathcal{I}_{\mathrm{test}}|} \sum_{i\in\mathcal{I}_{\mathrm{test}}} \mathbb{I}[Y_i \in \mathcal{C}_\alpha(X_i,A_i)]$; (iv) \textbf{Avg.
 Set Size ($\downarrow$)}: the average size of the prediction sets on the test set, for regression it is the average length of the intervals, and for classification it is the average cardinality of the sets, specifically, $\frac{1}{|\mathcal{I}_{\mathrm{test}}|} \sum_{i\in\mathcal{I}_{\mathrm{test}}} |\mathcal{C}_\alpha(X_i,A_i)|$; and (v) \textbf{Counterfactual Set Disparity (CSD) ($\downarrow$)}: quantifies how much the set changes across protected-attribute interventions for each test point.
 The details of CSD are as follows: For binary $A$, we use the Jaccard distance between the factual and counterfactual sets:

 For multi-valued $A$, it can be extended by averaging pairwise Jaccard distances across interventions relative to the factual value.
 A lower CSD indicates more similar sets across counterfactuals, with 0 indicating identical sets and 1 indicating non-overlapping sets.
 We report the average counterfactual set disparity on the test set, specifically, $\frac{1}{|\mathcal{I}_{\mathrm{test}}|} \sum_{i\in\mathcal{I}_{\mathrm{test}}} \mathrm{CSD}(X_i)$.
 The metrics for each method are computed over 10 random splits of the data into training, calibration, and test sets, and we report the mean and standard deviation in the tables and figures.
+For all tables in this paper, we use a common highlighting convention.
+For the tables that use oracle counterfactuals, bold (underlined) values mark the best (second-best) MSE/Accuracy and Avg.\ Set Size among the methods that achieve the target coverage and perfect counterfactual fairness for prediction sets (CSD=0).
+For the tables with noisy counterfactuals, bold (underlined) values mark the best (second-best) CSD, since in this setting we are primarily interested in how fairness behaves under imperfect counterfactuals.

-\paragraph{Datasets.} We evaluate on synthetic and real datasets spanning regression and multiclass classification; full details on data generation, preprocessing, and counterfactual construction are in Appendix~\ref{sec:datasets}.
+\paragraph{Datasets.} We evaluate on synthetic and real datasets spanning regression and multiclass classification.
+Throughout our experiments, we assume access to an underlying structural causal model that generates the data; for the synthetic datasets, the SCM is specified by construction, and for the real datasets, the SCMs are obtained by fitting structural equations to the observed data; full details on data generation, preprocessing, SCM specification and fitting, and counterfactual construction are in Appendix~\ref{sec:datasets}.

 \textbf{Synthetic Regression.} A nonlinear SCM with binary protected attribute $A$ generates $(X,Y)$; the task is to predict $Y$ from $(X,A)$ adopted from \citet{zuo2023counterfactually}.
 Counterfactuals are formed by flipping $A$ in the $X$-equation while holding exogenous noise fixed.